Magick without tears, ch. Selfishness

 - Magick Without Tears, ch.
 9.

-I don't know, but it does smell to me like total BS.
+I'm not sure, but it seems to me like total nonsense.

 Who am I, and what shall be the sign?

 There is nothing substantial that can come from any outside authority.
-Yes, we can cooperate, hang out, and have fun, but not at the expense of our freedoms and responsibilities.
+Yes, we can cooperate, hang out, and have fun, but not at the expense of our liberties and responsibilities.

 Again, Master Therion himself said it would be best not to follow in his footsteps: